kubesphere/kubesphere/docs/en/guides/How-to-run-KubeSphere-core.md

 > We recommend that you use a configuration file for configuration during local development.

 KubeSphere apiserver needs to communicate with many modules.
-When you need to run Kubesphere, you can choose to configure only the modules you care about.
+When you run Kubesphere, you can choose to configure the seperate modules only you care about.

-During the development of KubeSphere apiserver, you must configure at least the relevant part of kubernetes to ensure that kubesphere apiserver can be started.
+During the development of KubeSphere apiserver, you must configure at least the relevant part of Kubernetes to ensure that KubeSphere apiserver can be started.

-Below is a sample configuration of Kubesphere apiserver:
+Below is a sample configuration of KubeSphere apiserver:

-> Note: In the default configuration, we use kubernetes service name to access the service.
+> Note: In the default configuration, we use Kubernetes service name to access the service.
 > In a remote cluster, you may need to use external network exposure to connect to the cluster's internal services.
 > Or you can refer to the [documentation](How-to-connect-remote-service.md) to use `telepresence` to connect to remote services